votca/votca/share/doc/DEVELOPERS_GUIDE.md

  - [xtp](https://github.com/votca/xtp/issues)
  - [votca](https://github.com/votca/votca/issues)

-## C++ Resources
+## CPP Resources

- A good starting point is to take a look at the c++ standard.
-Though the code has not always consistently followed the c++ standard we now make an effort to really enforce it and follow best practices.
+ A good starting point is to take a look at the cpp standard.
+Though the code has not always consistently followed the cpp standard we now make an effort to really enforce it and follow best practices.

  - [Best Practices1](https://www.gitbook.com/book/lefticus/cpp-best-practices/details)
  - [Best Practices2](https://google.github.io/styleguide/cppguide.html)

+## CPP Tips

+ Here are a few general tips that should be followed:

+ * Do not comment out code, if you do not use it delete it.
+ * Variables should have clear and explicit names.
+ * Do not duplicate code.
+ * One class, one header.
+ * Make functions short.
+ * Functions should have no more than 3 arguments.
+Otherwise create a class.
+ * XYZ positions should be described using tools::vec, 3x3 matrices tools::matrix, or classes and or functions in the eigen library.
+ * Readability is more important the elegant design.
+ * Leave the code better than you found it.
+ * Use pointers sparingly and especially try not to pass them around objects.
+Prefer references.
+ * Functions should not have more than one use.
+So use boolean arguments sparingly.
+ * Do not write code, which you may use in the future.
+Only write code you will use now.
+Write code, you need later, later.
+This avoids cluttering the codebase with unused "at some point we will need this functions".
+ * When creating header gruards use the following form, where "VOTCA-REPO-NAME" is replaced by whichever repo the header is in tools/csg/ctp/xtp, and where "CLASS-NAME" is replaced by the name of the class described in the header file:
+    #ifndef _VOTCA_VOTCA-REPO-NAME_CLASS-NAME_H
+    #define _VOTCA_VOTCA-REPO-NAME_CLASS-NAME_H
+    :
+    Code
+    :
+    #endif // _VOTCA_VOTCA-REPO-NAME_CLASS-NAME_H
+ * Never use the "using namespace" in a header file.
+ * Avoid using includes in header files.
+If possible forward declare a class instead.

 ## Testing